 Melissa’s favorite past-time is to read.
 Homeschooling provides her with the benefit of filling her afternoons full of books.
 First, it was the Mysterious Benedict Society series, then the 39 Clues series, then the Percy Jackson Series, among others.
 I took a photo of her engrossed in her Percy Jackson book today, while sporting a cute little hat.
 I secretly wished Percy Jackson could teach her math too.
 He would probably do a more effective job!

 Finally, I edited Sabrina’s English college essay on the negative impact of fast food advertising on kids, as well as I could.

-We can remarkably distinguish all the bunnies by name now, all five of them, even though they are all a shade of brown.
-My friend came by with her kids to check on them.
-To cool them off, we carefully dunked them in a basin of water, one-by-bun, or rather one-by-one!
+As for our bunny boarders, we can remarkably distinguish all the bunnies by name now, all five of them, even though they are all a similar shade of brown.
+Kim, the bunnies’ owner, came by with her kids to check in on them.
+To cool them off, we carefully dunked them in a basin of water, one-by-bun, ha ha, I made a joke!
 The bunnies loved it.
 Icy frozen water bottles provided them additional refreshment.
-Triple digits still reign, as I hopelessly wish for a soothing tropical summer rain.
+Triple digits still reign, as I desperately wish for a soothing tropical summer rain.